Profession: System of professions

 Andrew Abbott constructed a sociological model of professions in his book The System of Professions.
 Abbott views professions as having jurisdiction over the right to carry out tasks with different possession vying for control of jurisdiction over tasks.

 A profession often possesses an expert knowledge system which is distinct from the profession itself.
 This abstract system is often not of direct practical use but is rather optimized for logical consistency and rationality, and to some degree acts to increase the status of the entire profession.
 One profession may seek control of another profession's jurisdiction by challenging it at this academic level.
 Abbott argues that in the 1920s the psychiatric profession tried to challenge the legal profession for control over society's response to criminal behavior.
 Abbott argues the formalization of a profession often serves to make a jurisdiction easier or harder to protect from other jurisdictions: general principles making it harder for other professions to gain jurisdiction over one area, clear boundaries preventing encroachment, fuzzy boundaries making it easier for one profession to take jurisdiction over other tasks.

 Professions may expand their jurisdiction by other means.
 Lay education on the part of professions as in part an attempt to expand jurisdiction by imposing a particular understanding on the world (one in which the profession has expertise).
 He terms this sort of jurisdiction public jurisdiction.
 Legal jurisdiction is a monopoly created by the state legislation, as applies to law in many nations.

 Characteristics

 There is considerable agreement about defining the characteristic features of a profession.
-They have a "professional association, cognitive base, institutionalized training, licensing, work autonomy, colleague control... (and) code of ethics", to which Larson then also adds, "high standards of professional and intellectual excellence," (Larson, p.
-221) that "professions are occupations with special power and prestige", (Larson, p.x) and that they comprise "an exclusive elite group," (Larson, p.
-20) in all societies.
-Members of a profession have also been defined as "workers whose qualities of detachment, autonomy, and group allegiance are more extensive than those found among other groups...their attributes include a high degree of systematic knowledge; strong community orientation and loyalty; self-regulation; and a system of rewards defined and administered by the community of workers."
+Professionals have a "professional association, cognitive base, institutionalized training, licensing, work autonomy, colleague control... (and) code of ethics", to which Larson adds, "high standards of professional and intellectual excellence", that "professions are occupations with special power and prestige" and that they comprise "an exclusive elite group" in all societies.
+Joanne Brown defines members of a profession as "workers whose qualities of detachment, autonomy, and group allegiance are more extensive than those found among other groups...their attributes include a high degree of systematic knowledge; strong community orientation and loyalty; self-regulation; and a system of rewards defined and administered by the community of workers".